Vents Got The Sweats? - A Guide to Condensation

 Q. Do Aria Vents get condensation?

 A. Yes, all metal air vents (regular grille vents and Aria Vents) run the risk of condensation.
 This is due to a combination of environmental factors and the metal material.
-The difference between getting condensation with regular grille vents versus our Drywall Pro, is if you experience condensation with a Drywall Pro it can affect the drywall mudding and paint.
+The difference between getting condensation with regular grille vents versus our Flush Wall Vent [Luxe] is that if you experience condensation with a Flush Wall Vent [Luxe] it can affect the drywall mudding and paint.

 Q. If my Aria Vent gets in contact with moisture, will it rust?